What Bash Scripting Is and Why Server Administrators Rely on It

 @reboot /root/scripts/startup_tasks.sh # Run on system boot

-Redirect both standard output and standard error to a log file so you can review results later.
+Redirect both standard output and standard error to a log file so you can review results later when troubleshooting.

 0 3 * * * /root/scripts/daily_backup.sh >> /var/log/backup.log 2>&1